awesomemotive/one-click-demo-import/docs/import-problems.md

 This will "slice" the requests to smaller chunks and it might bypass the low server settings (timeouts and memory per request).

+If you see that the 500 server error shows up, when the new AJAX request is being requested, then you can change the above nomber to something higher, like `return 180;`, to increase the single lenght of the AJAX request and that might resolve your issue.

 **Disable the generation of smaller images during the import**

 While importing, smaller versions of images are being generated, which takes up a lot of server memory, so you can disable that in the plugin with a line of code.
 Add this code at the end of your theme functions.php file: